kt-imimr/flask-elasticSearch/README.md

 if you want to prioritize synonym list, you will be disappointed.
 The elastic search engine won't allow you to put synonym_graph filter during the index time.

 and it makes sense, if user input query is in the synonym list and the synonym_graph filter is used immediately before the tokenizer is put into use, then the tokenizer becomes useless.
 We should see if the tokenizer helps then lookup the synonym list.

+# API

+1. upload api: I am stilling wondering if I should use the same software or just replicate it in this repo. if I replicate it in here, then whatever has been changed in there, must be changed manually here.

+this is annoying, but If I use the same software, then it will be easier to maintain and hard to maintain at the same time because it will get bigger.
+Bigger means more complexity.